Payments

 Vendors love big deliveries, less often

 The best deals are often won through contract negotiation.
 Signing a contract is great for both parties because it guarantees a business relationship for a fixed period of time, which builds reliability, consistency and a mutually-beneficial business relationship.
-When negotiating a contract, make sure to win concessions on the following areas:
+When using your vendor negotiation strategy to discuss a contract, make sure to win concessions on the following areas:

 Rebates On Early Payment